-What states have no Pink tax?
+What states have no pink tax?

 Whereas most US states still have the phenomenon of pink taxing, 20 states have made this type of gender bias illegal: Alaska, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Montana, Minnesota, Nevada, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, Washington, and Washington DC.
-Hopefully, these pink tax statistics will improve.

 In a world that continually strives for equality, the rising number of advocates working to decrease this phenomenon’s impact comes as no surprise.
 Although this is a part of our everyday life, people usually either don’t think about it or brush it off as something that does not pose a real problem.